sw-tracker/flexget/deluge/readme.md

 Toggle back to the Putty Session and press the [Insert] key once and add a couple of blank lines by pressing the [Enter] key.
 Next right click and the lines we've just copied above will be pasted into the file.

 Now press the [Esc] key once and type :wq to save and quit out of the script.
 If you make a mistake editing the file then issue :q! instead of :wq to abort your changes.

+umask 027 grants full access to uid, read access to gid and prevents access from all other accounts.
+This should only affect the permissions of plugins installed through the Web UI and, if enabled, logs.
+Group permissions are restricted to read-only to prevent compromised member accounts injecting malicious code into plugins or modifying the logs.

 Cross your fingers and restart the server by typing the following command: